Sachin-Chouhan201/InterviewPrep/Interview.md

 50. **What is the difference between a breadth-first search (BFS) and a depth-first search (DFS) in graph traversal?**

 ### DBMS

-Certainly!
-Here's the properly indexed and formatted list of DBMS interview questions:

 **Basic DBMS Interview Questions:**
 1. **What is DBMS and what is its utility?
 Explain RDBMS with examples.**